Etonia Creek: Lower basin

 After leaving the upper basin north of Florahome, Etonia Creek flows eastward and then northeastward through Etoniah State Forest.
-Northeast of the state forest, Etonia Creek passes eastward through the Etoniah Creek Wildlife Management Area (WMA), where it is joined from the north by Falling Branch, which flows out of George's Lake.
+Northeast of the state forest, Etonia Creek passes eastward through the Etoniah Creek Wildlife Management Area (WMA), where it is joined from the north by Falling Branch, which flows out of Georges Lake.
 While still in the WMA, the creek is next joined from the north by a tributary named Rice Creek (distinct from the Rice Creek that Etonia Creek joins near Palatka).
 Etonia Creek then flows southwestward until it is joined from the north by Simms Creek, about 2 mi upstream from its juncture with Rice Creek (the tributary of the St. Johns River).